NickStrupat/EntityFramework.Triggers/README.md

 ## Usage

 To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class **(or use DbContextWithTriggers included in this library)** to call the `SaveChangesWithTriggers()` extension method.
 For async/await functionality, override `SaveChangesAsync(CancellationToken)` to call `SaveChangesWithTriggersAsync(cancellationToken)`.
-Alternatively, you can call `SaveChangesWithTriggers()` directly instead of `SaveChanges()`, although that means breaking the usual nterface provided by `DbContext`.
+Alternatively, you can call `SaveChangesWithTriggers()` directly instead of `SaveChanges()`, although that means breaking away from the usual interface provided by `DbContext`.

 	class YourContext : DbContext {
 		// Your usual properties